input-output-hk/mithril/mithril-stm/README.md

         }
     }
 }
 ```

-# Test and Benchmarks
+## Benchmarks
-You can run tests of the library using `cargo test` (we recommend to use the `--release` flag, otherwise
-the tests might take a while) and run benchmarks using `cargo bench`.
-This crate uses `criterion` to run
-benchmarks.

-We have run the benchmarks on an Apple M1 Pro machine with 16 GB of RAM, on macOS 12.6.
+Here we give the benchmark results of STM for size and time.
+We run the benchmarks on macOS 12.6 on an Apple M1 Pro machine with 16 GB of RAM.

-> Note that single signatures in batch compat version does not depend on any variable and <mark> the size of an individual signature is 176 bytes. </mark>
+Note that single signatures in batch compatible version do not depend on any variable and **the size of an individual signature is 176 bytes**.

 ```shell
 +----------------------+